Network Infrastructure · UPS Selection Guide

 Different network equipment has different failure modes — and different UPS requirements.
 A PoE switch that loses power drops every powered device on every port simultaneously.
 A firewall that reboots mid-session drops every active connection.
 A VoIP gateway that goes down silences every phone in the building.
 This guide covers UPS specification by equipment type.

-J90 1U online lithium UPS installed in network rack alongside Cisco switches and structured cabling infrastructure
+A J90 1U online lithium UPS in an IDF network rack with switches and structured cabling

-J90 online lithium UPS protecting network switches and infrastructure in a standard IDF rack deployment
+A J90 online lithium UPS protecting network switches and infrastructure in a standard IDF rack.

 By equipment type